Wherever you are, whenever you like, you can run TempoFit's Workout of the Week!

 It's 15 minutes because that's the minimum time we recommend people jog for their warm up.
 So listen as you run and hear about the workout you'll be doing that week.
 We also recommend you do some dynamic stretches and warm up drills before diving into the workout as well—you can find ideas for those here.

 The fun really starts once you've crushed your TempoFit Workout of the Week.
-Jump on to Instagram, Facebook or Strava to post up photos, GPS files or aftermath from your workout and use the hashtag #tempofitwow (WOW standing for "workout of the week") and the number of the show (e.g. first episode is #tempofitwow001) and we'll all be able to cheer you on and give you the props you deserve for getting the workout done!
+Jump on to Instagram, Facebook or Strava to post up photos, GPS files or aftermath from your workout and use the hashtag #tempofitwow (WOW standing for "workout of the week") and be sure to tag us in @runtempofit.
+We'll cheer you on and give you the props you deserve for getting the workout done!

 It's your weekly dose of running inspiration, guidance, entertainment and community—sharing in the joys and challenges of running with a community of TempoFit runners from all over the world!

 Subscribe on iTunes, Stitcher, TuneIn, Blubrry and wherever you get your podcasts.

 This one is a classic!
 It comes from a young gritty triathlete who has been turning heads all over the triathlon world with his come-from-behind strategy.
 Give this a go to sharpen up for a 5k race or to just unleash the lungs and the legs to do their thing!
 6x1k @ 5k race pace[…]

 Ready to get those wheels rolling?
 This workout from elite Kiwi triathlete Hannah Wells is perfect for all those looking to get speedy!
 16x 200m @ your VO2max pace Recoveries100m jog (very light) after each interval TerrainFlat, ideally on a track (although this can be run as a fartlek: 30secs on, 30secs off) FeelsStoking the[…]